toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 $$
 6. Repeat Steps 1-5 till limit.

-Essential Hyperparameters:
+Optimization (hyperparams):
 - Regularization: $\lambda$ (the higher $\lambda$, the lower gain, thus easier to prune.)
 - Prune threshold: $\gamma$ ($\gamma=0$ prunes negative gains.)
 - Learning rate: $\eta$

-Key points:
-- Pre-sort-based algorithm: sort samples by the feature value, then split linearly.
-- Histogram-based algorithm: bucket continuous feature values into discrete bins.
-- Level-wise tree growth (BFS)

 Pros:
-- Perform well when #features is small.
+- Perform well when #features is small
+- The Pros of Gradient Boosting

 Cons:
 - Cannot handle categorical features (must do encoding)
-- Perform poor on sparse and unstructured data.
+- Bad performance on sparse and unstructured data
-- Sensitive to outliers and noisy data.
+- The Cons of Gradient Boosting

 ## LightGBM

-Idea:
+Idea: Gradient Boosting + GOSS + EFB

+Background:
-- GOSS (Gradient-based One-Side Sampling): focus more on under-trained samples without changing the original data distribution.
+- **GOSS (Gradient-based One-Side Sampling)**: focus more on under-trained samples without changing the original data distribution.
     1. Sort all samples based on abs(gradient).
 Select top $\alpha$% samples as the samples with large gradients.
 Keep them.
     2. Randomly sample $b$% of the remaining samples with small gradients.
 Amplify them with a constant $\frac{1-a}{b}$.
-- EFB (Exclusive Feature Bundling): bundle mutually exclusive features together into much fewer dense features by conflict rate (more nonzero values lead to higher probability of conflicts).
+- **EFB (Exclusive Feature Bundling)**: bundle mutually exclusive features together into much fewer dense features by conflict rate (more nonzero values lead to higher probability of conflicts).
     1. Sort features based on conflicts in a descending order.
 Assign each to an existing bundle with a small conflict or create a new bundle.
     2. Merge exclusive features in the same bundle.
 If two features have joint ranges, add an offset value so that the two features can be merged into one range.

-Key points:
-- Leaf-wise tree growth: choose the leaf with max delta loss to grow.
+- **Leaf-wise tree growth**: choose the leaf with max delta loss to grow.
 (DFS)

+Pros:
+- Can handle categorical features
+- Much faster and efficient training both in time and space
+- Higher accuracy than most other boosting algorithms, especially on large datasets

+Cons:
+- Overfitting (Because of leaf-wise splitting, the tree can be much more complex)
+- Bad performance on small datasets

+Gradient Boosting Comparisons:
 <center>

 |                      |                                       XGBoost                                       |                                         CatBoost                                        |                                   LightGBM                                  |